How we are delivering our services during the coronavirus outbreak.

-We are prioritising services that allow property transactions to continue.
+Services that allow property transactions to continue are operating as normal.
 This includes information services and guaranteed queries such as searches of the index map, official copies and official searches.
-Our Business e-services are fully functional and operating as usual.

 - register create applications (applications that require new entries to be created in the Land Register such as a first registration, new lease or transfer of part)

 - register update applications (applications to update the register of a title that is already registered including a transfer or new mortgage)

 If you feel an application is urgent because it is holding up a subsequent transaction, you can request an expedite.